Max Ritter

 Richard Max Ritter (November 7, 1886 – May 24, 1974) was a German freestyle and backstroke swimmer who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

 Biography

 He was born in Magdeburg and died in Montgomery, Pennsylvania.

-In 1908 he was eliminated in the semi-finals of the 100 metre backstroke competition.
+In 1908, he was eliminated in the semi-finals of the 100 metre backstroke competition.

-Four years later at the 1912 Olympics he was eliminated in the quarter-finals of the 100 metre freestyle event.
-In the 400 metre freestyle competition he won his heat in the first round and advance to the next round but he did not start in his semi-final heat.
-He was also a member of the German relay team which finished fourth in the 4x200 metre freestyle relay event.
+Four years later, at the 1912 Olympics, he was eliminated in the quarter-finals of the 100 metre freestyle event.
+In the 400 metre freestyle competition, he won his heat in the first round and advanced to the next round but did not start in his semi-final heat.
+He was also a member of the German relay team, which finished fourth in the 4x200 metre freestyle relay event.